multiformats/multicodec/README.md

 It is worth noting that multicodec-packed works very well in conjunction with [multihash](https://github.com/multiformats/multihash) and [multiaddr](https://github.com/multiformats/multiaddr), as you can prefix those values with a multicodec-packed to tell what they are.

-## Multicodec-Packed Protocol Tables
+## MulticodecProtocol Tables

-Multicodecuses "protocol tables" to agree upon the mapping from one multicodec code (a single varint).
+Multicodec uses "protocol tables" to agree upon the mapping from one multicodec code (a single varint).
 These tables can be application specific, though -- like [with](https://github.com/multiformats/multihash) [other](https://github.com/multiformats/multibase) [multiformats](https://github.com/multiformats/multiaddr) -- we will keep a globally agreed upon table with common protocols and formats.

 ## Multicodec table